re-nanashi/kiru/README.md

 vercel dev
 ```

-## Update:
+## Note:

-- Currently, kiru.js: direct is recommended when run using deployed web address.
+- Currently, using kiru.js direct is recommended when run on the deployed web address.
 Unfortunately at this moment, kiru.js main or full scraping through queries/keyword is only recommended when used in development.
 I will update as soon as possible.

 ## Basic Example Usage